bek000han/virtual-cpu/README.md

 # virtual-cpu
-A program that simulates and visualises the inner working of a simple CPU.
+A Java program that simulates and visualises the inner working of a simple CPU.